kgb1001001/cloudadoptionpatterns/Cloud-Native-DevOps/Service-Registry-kyle.md

 Service Registry
 ===

 You are building applications using a [Microservices Architecture](../Microservices/Microservices-Architecture).
-You have many different [Business Microservices](../Microservices/Business-Microservice.md) comprising your application.
+You have many different [Domain Microservices](../Microservices/Business-Microservice.md) comprising your application.

 **How do you decouple the physical location of a service instance from its clients so that the client code will not have to change if the address of the service changes?**